 Many players all over the word have claimed that the game of Live Blackjack is one of those casino games that is impossible to beat.
 However, this cannot be any further from the truth.
 The truth of the matter is that the game of live Blackjack has the lowest house edge out of any casino game out there.
 Additionally, you can further lower the house edge if you apply a great strategy and sound decision-making to boot.

 Although some players recommend the art of card-counting, we never recommend this, especially if you are playing at a brick-and-mortar casino, since you are likely to get banned.
-When it comes to playing at an online casino in New Zealand, card-counting is nigh impossible, especially since some casinos don’t start how many decks of cards they are using.
+When it comes to playing at an online casino, card-counting is nigh impossible, especially since some casinos don’t start how many decks of cards they are using.

 Playing conditions for the game of Blackjack has changed since its inception.
 Many blackjack tables use more than one deck of cards at a time, making it impossible to card count.